Mark-Eis/snitch-sniffer/git-cribsheet.md

 # Getting started with Git—Summary

+## Step One: Create a folder for the project
 mkdir snitch-sniffer
 cd snitch-sniffer

+## Step Two: Create a Git repository for the project
 ### git-init - Create an empty Git repository or reinitialize an existing one
 git init

+## Step Three: Create a Git repository for the project

 touch .gitignore